AEM for Parents & Families

 In early learning and K-12 education environments, the Individuals with Disabilities Education Act (IDEA) requires that states and districts ensure timely provision of accessible materials to elementary and secondary students with disabilities who need them.
 This means that school districts must take reasonable steps to provide accessible materials to eligible students with disabilities without delay, typically at the same time as other students receive educational materials.

 For students served under IDEA, accessible materials and technologies are considered as a part of the development, review and revision of the IEP.
 To learn more about how and where they might be included in the IEP, see Accessible Educational Materials and Technologies in the IEP.
-Or you can watch the archived webinar, AEM in the IEP: Where do Accessible Materials and Technologies Fit?

 The question is often asked – “does a student need to have an IEP to receive AEM?”
 For students who do not receive special education services under IDEA, the disability civil rights laws—Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA)—may require the provision of AEM to ensure an equal educational opportunity.
 So, a student does not necessarily have to have an IEP to receive AEM and other accommodations.